What is Unit Testing?

 Why is Unit Testing Important?

 - It fixes bugs early in the development stage only.
-This saves a lot of time, effort and cost.
+This saves a lot of time, effort, and cost.
 Imagine if there were no unit tests conducted, the code would go to and from the quality assurance team for very simple issues.

 - Good unit tests also serve the purpose of detailed documentation.
 When a developer writes unit test cases, he is inadvertently writing the expected functionality of the code.
-This is simply nothing but documentation which explains the working of the code.
+This is simply nothing but documentation that explains the working of the code.

 - It makes it easy to modify and maintain code.
 Once you have made any changes to the code, run the tests again and viola, all the defects are caught with no hassles.

 - It also enforces modularity.
 Unit tests are run on individual components, which means that the code needs to be as granular as possible.
 This ensures that the code is aptly divided into modules.

 It has some disadvantages too.
 Although the advantages weigh over the disadvantages and it is always recommended to unit test your code, yet it also makes sense to know both the faces of the same coin.